futel/dialplan-functions/README-test.md

 # Integration test

-Run tests in testplan.
+If testplan has changed since last release branch, update google sheet testplan, keeping dates of nonupdated completed tests.

+Test stage against google sheet testplan.
 Emphasize tests which are important or have not been run for a while.

 # Continuously deploy